-G. Standing Ministerial Committee on Economic Co-operation
+G. Standing Ministerial Committee on Economic Cooperation.

-It is necessary to revitalize the Standing Ministerial Committee on Economic Cooperation in order to strengthen South-South Co-operation reactivate the dialogue between developed and Developing Countries, and enhance the role of the United Nations, particularly the General Assembly, in international co-operation for development.
-The Standing Ministerial Committee should meet as frequently as necessary upon the recommendation of the Co-ordinating Bureau.
+It is necessary to revitalize the Standing Ministerial Committee on Economic Co-operation in order to strengthen South-South Co-operation, reactivate the dialogue between developed and developing countries, and enhance the role of the United Nations, particularly the General Assembly, in international co-operation for development.
+The Standing Ministerial Committee should meet as frequently as necessary upon the recommendation of the Coordinating Bureau.

-H. Ministerial Meetings in various fields of International Co-operation
+H. Ministerial Meetings on various areas of International Cooperation.

-Consistent with the mandates given by the Conference of Heads of State or Government, the meetings at the ministerial level shall be held on such issues as information, culture, agriculture, and external debt.
+As per the mandates given by the Conference of Heads of State or Government, the meetings at ministerial level shall focus on such issues as information, culture, agriculture, and the foreign debt.

-I. Regular meetings of the Co-ordinating Bureau
+I. Regular meetings of the Coordinating Bureau.

-All NAM members are to be members of the Co-ordinating Bureau.
-The Bureau is the forum in which the Movement co-ordinates its actions within the United Nations.
-Regular meetings of the Co-ordinating Bureau should be held on a monthly basis, at Ambassadorial level.
+All NAM members are to be members of the Coordinating Bureau.
+The Bureau is the forum in which the Movement coordinates its actions within the United Nations.
+Regular meetings of the Coordinating Bureau should be held on a monthly basis, at Ambassadorial level.
 An agenda, containing the items to be considered, will be circulated in advance.

-J. Extra-ordinary Meetings of the Co-ordinating Bureau
+J. Extraordinary Meetings of the Coordinating Bureau.

-The extra-ordinary meetings of the Co-ordinating Bureau will take place in exceptional cases which call for urgent consideration.
+The extraordinary meetings of the Coordinating Bureau will take place in exceptional cases which call for urgent consideration.

-K. Meetings of the working groups, task forces, contact groups and committees
+K. Meetings of the Working Groups, Task Forces, Contact Groups and Committees.

-All the existing working groups, task forces, contact groups and committees as included in the Annex make considerable contributions to the Movement.
-The working groups and above mentioned mechanisms should meet as often as necessary.
-Due consideration should be given to avoid overlapping of meetings.
+All the existing Working Groups, Task Forces, Contact Groups and Committees, as included in the Annex, make considerable contributions to the Movement.
+The working groups and abovementioned mechanisms should meet as often as necessary.
+Due care should be exercised to avoid overlapping of meetings.

-L. Meetings of the "Joint Co-ordinating Committee of NAM and G-77"
+L. Meetings of the "Joint Coordinating Committee of NAM and G-77".